Ethereum - The Invisible Foundation of Smart Contracts

 EigenLayer: Restaking Infrastructure

-ETH restaking via AVSs — $19.7B TVL, 70% restaking market share.
-Security multiplication for oracles and DeFi protocols.
+ETH restaking via AVSs — security multiplication for oracles and DeFi protocols.

 Control Stack Wars: Rollups, ZK, Blobs

-This isn't a tech stack war.
-It's a protocol power shift — where rollups monetize execution, ZK monetizes truth, and Ethereum sells permission.
+A protocol power shift — where rollups monetize execution and Ethereum sells permission.

 RWA Tokenization 2026: $30B → Trillion Scale